Where to Buy the Best Concrete Thermometer

 SmartRock®

 The concrete testing device manufacturer Giatec offers SmartRock wireless sensors.
 They comply with ACI and work under the approval of the ASTM C1074.
 The sensors are fully embedded in the rebar and do not require wires or testing field-cured cylinders.
 They are easy to use and allow for quick decision-making onsite.
-This device is also a type of maturity meter and its dual temperature capability allows the user to closely monitor temperature differentials between the core and edge of mass pours.
+This device is also a type of maturity meter.
+Its dual temperature capability allows the user to closely monitor temperature differentials between the core and edge of mass pours.

 HardTrack